-However, the problem is when the blue blinking light continues for more than the standard two minutes. and the connection has failed.
-There are several different reasons for this and in the following paragraphs, we are going to see what they are and how you can fix this problem on your own.
+There are several different reasons for this and, in the following paragraphs, we are going to see what they are and how you can fix this problem on your own.

 Here are some tested solutions for this issue.
 Take your time and try them one by one.

-The first reason why the WPS pairing wasn’t successful could be that the distance between the Verizon router and the WPS-enabled device was greater than allowed.
-As a result, the signal between these two devices is weak and thus, the WPS pairing will fail.
+The first reason why the WPS pairing wasn’t successful could be the distance between the Verizon router and the WPS-enabled device.
+If the distance is greater than what your router and device can handle, the light will keep blinking blue.
+The signal between these two devices is weak and thus, the WPS pairing will fail.

 Power-Cycle Your Verizon Fios Router